 Final Thoughts

-Virtual staging has dropped from a $200-per-image luxury service to something any agent can afford at a few dollars per photo.
+Virtual staging has dropped from a $200-per-image luxury service to something any agent can afford at a few cents per photo.
 The technology is mature, the results are convincing, and the ROI is documented.
-The agents getting the most out of staging are the ones who treat staged photos as the starting point, not the end product.
+The agents getting the most out of staging in 2026 are the ones who treat staged photos as step one of a listing video — not as a separate line item.

 Browse real estate video examples to see what a delivered listing video looks like before creating one.
 Or jump straight to how Amplifiles works for real estate agents and start with your 1,200 free credits.